shenwei356/csvtk/doc/docs/usage.md

   5. Do not mix use field (column) numbers and names to specify columns to operate.
   6. The CSV parser requires all the lines have same numbers of fields/columns.
      Even lines with spaces will cause error.
-     Use '-I/--ignore-illegal-row' to skip these lines if neccessary.
+     Use '-I/--ignore-illegal-row' to skip these lines if necessary.
      You can also use "csvtk fix" to fix files with different numbers of columns in rows.
   7. If double-quotes exist in fields not enclosed with double-quotes, e.g., x,a "b" c,1
      It would report error:
          bare " in non-quoted-field.
      Please switch on the flag "-l" or use "csvtk fix-quotes" to fix it.
-  8. If somes fields have only a double-quote eighter in the beginning or in the end, e.g., x,d "e","a" b c,1
+  8. If some fields have a double-quote only at the beginning or end, e.g., x,d "e","a" b c,1
      It would report error:
          extraneous or missing " in quoted-field